Green Arrow: Modern DC alternate universes

 DC's weekly series 52 established a new 52-Earth Multiverse.
 The ongoing series Countdown showcased several of these.
-On Earth-3, an evil equivalent of Green Arrow is a member of the supervillain co-op called the Crime Society of America.
+On Earth-3, an evil equivalent of Oliver Queen is a member of the supervillain co-op called the Crime Society of America.
 Another evil equivalent exists in the Antimatter Universe called Deadeye.
 On Earth-15, Roy Harper has replaced Oliver as Green Arrow.
 In the gender-reversed world of Earth-11, Oliver is now Olivia Queen, and that world's version of the Black Canary closely resembles him in appearance.
 The Kingdom Come (Earth-22) and Dark Knight Returns (Earth-31) stories and their variations of Oliver were later amalgamated into the 52-Earth Multiverse.

 In the alternate timeline of the Flashpoint event, Oliver Queen is the head of Green Arrow Industries, a major military contracting company, as well as leads an ex-military band of Green Arrows.
-Even though Oliver is an inventive genius, he steals advanced gadgets from super-villains for military use. one day, Oliver discovers his Green Arrows were killed by a female raider at his base at Starfish Island and killing his best friend/head of security Roy Harper.
+Even though Oliver is an inventive genius, he steals advanced gadgets from super-villains for military use.
+Oliver discovers his Green Arrows were killed by a female raider at his base at Starfish Island and killing his best friend/head of security Roy Harper.
 Taking his weapons and gadgets to hunt down the woman in battle, Oliver shockingly learns that she is a daughter of his and Vixen, Oliver's former lover, as well as the reason she attacked him was because Green Arrow Industries built factories which specializing in testing super-villain weapons in American towns that inadvertently became targets for the super-villains looking to gain their weapons back.
 Shocked by her revelation, Oliver had only been stalling before his daughter is killed by his reserve teams he earlier called.

 Earth-31/The Dark Knight Returns

 The character appears in Frank Miller's Batman: The Dark Knight Returns and the sequel Batman: The Dark Knight Strikes Again listed as Earth-31.
-Despite missing an arm (implied to be because of Superman), Oliver still proves to be an effective archer (he grasps the nocks of his arrows in his teeth).
-Oliver was later requested by Batman to help the Dark Knight fight against Superman.
-Oliver accepts, and implants Batman's synthetic kryptonite into the tip of one of his arrows, causing Batman to emerge as the winner.
-After Batman fakes his death for him to go underground, Oliver, sporting a mechanical arm as a prosthesis for his left arm, joins Batman in his war against a corrupted American government run by Alexander Luthor.
-In The Dark Knight Returns, Queen is portrayed as an anarchist, while in The Dark Knight Strikes Again, he is explicitly described as a "billionaire turned Communist."
+Despite missing an arm (implied to be because of Superman), Oliver still proves to be an effective archer, grasping the nocks of his arrows in his teeth.
+After Batman fakes his death for him to go underground, Oliver, sporting a mechanical arm, joins Batman in his war against Alexander Luthor's government.
+In The Dark Knight Returns, Oliver is portrayed as an anarchist, while in The Dark Knight Strikes Again, he is explicitly described as a "billionaire turned Communist."